Data protection key to social inclusion in vaccine campaigns

 An Open Data website was also built to complement IMPACT, giving the public access to some of the non-sensitive information gathered, providing them with tools and evidence to observe, control and audit the vaccine campaign, as well as many other central and local government activities.

 The use of such digital tools to enable a fair and transparent vaccination campaign is an important step to win back some trust in the public administration.
-But to create a truly inclusive vaccine campaign, measures to tackle the other barriers to refugee vaccination must be introduced alongside guarantees of data privacy and security.
+But to create a vaccine campaign that advances social inclusion, measures to tackle the other barriers to refugee vaccination must be introduced alongside guarantees of data privacy and security.
 At the time of writing, only 30,749 Syrian refugees — around 2% of the total estimated Syrian refugee population — had registered for the vaccine.

 Refugee vaccination numbers have clearly increased in the past weeks due to the “vaccine marathons” organised by the Health Ministry, which included volunteers to help with registration.
 Additional communication campaigns around the safety of the vaccine and IMPACT’s data security, and peer-to-peer awareness raising campaigns among the refugee population could help boost this further.
 To overcome mobility concerns, vaccination centres could also be opened in areas where large numbers of refugees reside, and greater support could be offered to people who do not have the formal documentation or literacy required to register online.